ezsystems/commerce-documentation/docs/guide/data_providers/content_model_dataprovider.md

     If a product has multiple Locations, the shop ensures that the proper Location is returned, so the URL of the product is correct.

-    By default hidden items (e.g. products) are not fetched.
+    By default, hidden items (e.g. products) are not fetched.

 |Parameter|Description|
 |--- |--- |